Haberlea: Etymology

+Reproduction of original illustration of Haberlea rhodopensis from Frivaldszky, 1835.

 The plant was found in 1834 by I. Frivaldszky, curator of the Hungarian National Museum, during his first botanical/zoological expedition to the Rhodope Mountains, now Bulgaria.
 Frivaldszky concluded that it was a species new to science and decided to establish a new genus Haberlea for it.
 Karl Konstantin Haberle, his tutor, was a German scientist who moved to Buda (then Austria-Hungary) in 1813 and became head of the botany department and the botanical garden of the university.
 Frivaldszky's description of the plant appeared in 1835 in Magyar Tudós Társaság Évkönyvei (Annals of the Hungarian Academy of Sciences), vol. 2. p.
 249, with a black-and-white illustration on the previous page.

 Almost a century later, the resurrection behaviour of the species was documented by a young Bulgarian scientist.
 He published a paper describing experiments where dry Haberlea plants were able to recover after three years in a herbarium.
 This is one of the first papers ever on resurrection plants in the scientific world.